Romeo Poquiz

-Education
+Early life and education

+Poquiz was born in the newly established settlement of Quezon, Isabela on October 14, 1958.
+He was the second child of ten of Dominador Poquiz and Julita de Vera.
+He completed his primary and secondary education at La Salette School of Quezon.
 Poquiz graduated from the Philippine Military Academy with a Bachelor of Science degree in 1981.

-In 2000, Poquiz acquired his Master of Science degree in management from the Naval Postgraduate School in Monterey, California.
+In 2000, Poquiz acquired his Master of Science degree in Management (Finance) from the Naval Postgraduate School in Monterey, California.

 Military career

 Poquiz joined the Armed Forces of the Philippines (AFP) the day after his graduation from the PMA.

 In 1986, Poquiz was among the Philippine Air Force (PAF) personnel who piloted helicopter gunships during the AFP's anti-illegal drug operations within the Cordillera.

 In the early 2000s, Poquiz commanded the 710th Special Operations Wing.
-In 2004, Poquiz was among the recipients of the annual 10 Outstanding Filipino Soldiers award from the Rotary Club of Makati-Metro and Metrobank Foundation.
+He led the Air Force's elite special operations unit against communist rebels.
+In 2004, Poquiz was among the recipients of the annual Ten Outstanding Soldiers of the Philippines (TOSP) award from the Rotary Club of Makati-Metro and Metrobank Foundation.
+In 2014, he was a recipient of the Award for Continuing Excellence and Service (ACES) from the Metrobank Foundation - an award reserved for those who demonstrate extreme competence and integrity.

-On October 11, 2010, Poquiz took his oath as the Assistant Deputy Chief of Staff (ADCS) for Logistics under the AFP.
+On October 11, 2010, Poquiz took his oath as the Assistant Deputy Chief of Staff (ADCS) for Logistics under the AFP, where he oversaw the strategic logistical requirements for the entire AFP.
 In September 2012, he was promoted to the rank of major general as Air Force Inspector General.
-By April 8, 2013, Poquiz replaced Roy Deveraturda as commander of the 2nd Air Division of the Philippine Air Force, a position he held until his retirement on October 13, 2014.
-As commander, he was among the military officials who handled rescue and relief efforts in the aftermath of Typhoon Haiyan (Yolanda) in November 2013.
+He was responsible for maintaining the highest standards of discipline and efficiency within the PAF.
+By April 8, 2013, Poquiz replaced Lt.
+General Roy Deveraturda as commander of the 2nd Air Division of the Philippine Air Force, as the AFP commander of the whole Visayas, a position he held until his retirement on October 13, 2014.
+As commander, he led major operations in the Visayas, notably the critical handling of the rescue and relief efforts in the aftermath of Typhoon Haiyan (Yolanda) in November 2013.

 During a testimonial ceremony for his retirement in Mactan, Cebu on October 13, 2014, Poquiz received an honorary military badge and a Command Plaque from Lieutenant General Jeffrey Delgado, while his wife Marilyn was also awarded a Plaque of Appreciation.

+Poquiz served as President of PMA Dimalupig Class 1981.